-Register Seagate One Touch with Hu b Get the most from your drive with easy access to information and support Install Toolkit Enable security, set up backup plans, and more.
+- Register Seagate One Touch: Get the most from your drive with easy access to information and support. - Install Toolkit: Set up security, backup plans, and more.

 Your computer must be connected to the internet to register your device and install Toolkit.

 Start here